 Federal criminal conduct usually falls under several categories and many are similar to those found in State Courts.
 Some of the most common federal cases we have dealt with include the following:

 Fraud Crimes are commonly known as white collar crimes.
 The offenses most commonly charged under this category include Antitrust violations, cases dealing with fraud such as bankruptcy fraud, bank fraud, consumer fraud, counterfeiting, insurance fraud, mail or wire fraud, Medicaid fraud, medicare fraud, money laundering, mortgage fraud, healthcare fraud, identity theft, real estate fraud, forgery, extortion, bribery and embezzlement.

 Federal drug offenses normally involve selling, manufacturing or distributing controlled substances, such as cocaine, methamphetamine or other illegal substances.
 Most federal drug offenses involve the transportation of narcotics over state lines.
 We handle cases of drug smuggling and drug trafficking that often involves transporting the drugs from one state to another in a motor vehicle or other means of transportation.

 Child pornography and internet sex crimes are federal offenses that typically involve trafficking, selling, distributing, or possessing child pornography through the use of computers and the internet.
 Due to the fact that using a computer and the internet are almost always a crucial factor in the case, your federal defense attorney has to have experience in dealing with these type of cases.

-Other federal crimes we handle are bank robberies which are always charged as a federal crime, computer crimes, conspiracy, property crimes, gang crimes, hate crimes, immigration violations, insider trading, kidnapping, public corruption, tax evasion, weapons charges, and organized crimes known as the Racketeer Influenced & Corrupt Organizations Act (RICO).
+Other federal crimes we handle are bank robberies which are always charged as a federal crime, computer crimes, conspiracy, property crimes, gang crimes, hate crimes, immigration violations, insider trading, kidnapping, passport fraud, public corruption, tax evasion, weapons charges, and organized crimes known as the Racketeer Influenced & Corrupt Organizations Act (RICO).

 If you are under a federal criminal investigation or already arrested for a federal crime, contact our federal criminal defense lawyers to review the details of your case and legal option.
 Hedding Law Firm is a criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.